-Coconut oil is something I consume everyday.
-It’s different from other oils in the sense that it is immediately used for energy and it also contains a large amount of medium chain triglycerides and lauric acid.
-Because of this, coconut oil has anti-bacterial, anti-fungal and anti-viral properties – making it great for the gut!
+Coconut oil is something I consume every day.
+It’s different from other oils in the sense that it is immediately used for energy and it also contains lots of medium chain triglycerides and lauric acid.
+Because of this, coconut oil has antibacterial, anti-fungal and anti-viral – making it great for the gut!

 I take a tablespoon every morning to boost energy and to improve my gut health.
-Because of the many potent benefits of coconut oil, it also helps kill of harmful bugs in the gut while allowing the good bug to proliferate!
+Because of the many benefits of coconut oil, it also helps kill off harmful bugs in the gut while allowing the good bug to proliferate!

-Bone broth is also great for the gut – not to mention bones, joints, cartilage, hair, nails, skin, etc. It’s rich in healthy fats, vitamins and minerals.
+Bone broth is also great for the gut – not to mention bones, joints, cartilage, hair, nails, skin, etc. It’s rich in healthy fats, vitamins, and minerals.
 It helps heal and seal gut lining, which is incredibly important.
-Due to the modern day diet, majority of people have weakened gut lining, which can cause everything from allergies to a weakened immune system to full blown autoimmune diseases.
+Due to the modern day diet, the majority of people have weakened gut lining, which can cause everything from allergies to a weakened immune system to full-blown autoimmune diseases.